Eridu Genesis: Synopsis

+Next comes the statement that humans began to make noises that annoyed the gods: Enlil, master of the universe and ruling this early culture down from the cosmic freshwater ocean, was entirely unable to sleep due to this disturbance and made the radical decision to deal with this by destroying humanity with a flood.
+The god Enki, living in the lower part of the cosmic freshwater ocean, informs one human, Ziusudra (likely a priest), of this decision and advises him to build a boat to save both himself and one couple of every living creature.
+Ziusudra builds the boat, boards it with his family and the animals, and the gods unleash the flood, although the exact phrasing is unclear as another lacuna appears in this section.
+Mankind and the rest of life survives, and again, the text breaks off.

 Flood myth

+In Eridu Genesis

-Before the missing section, the gods have decided to send a flood to destroy mankind.
-Enki, god of the underworld sea of fresh water and equivalent of Babylonian Ea, warns Ziusudra, the ruler of Shuruppak, to build a large boat, though the directions for the boat are also lost.
+Before the missing section, the gods have decided to send a flood to destroy humanity.
+Enki, equivalent of Babylonian Ea, warns Ziusudra, the ruler of Shuruppak, to build a large boat, whereby the construction manual has also been lost.

 When the tablet resumes, it describes the flood.
 A terrible storm rages for seven days and nights.
 "The huge boat had been tossed about on the great waters."
 Then Utu (Sun) appears and Ziusudra opens a window, prostrates himself, and sacrifices an ox and a sheep.

 After another break, the text resumes with the flood apparently over, and Ziusudra prostrating himself before An (Sky) and Enlil (Lordbreath), who give him "breath eternal" for "preserving the animals and the seed of mankind".
 The remainder is lost.

 The Epic of Ziusudra adds an element at lines 258–261 not found in other versions, that after the river flood "king Ziusudra ... they caused to dwell in the land of the country of Dilmun, the place where the sun rises".
 In this version of the story, Ziusudra's boat floats down the Euphrates river into the Persian Gulf (rather than up onto a mountain, or up-stream to Kish).
 The Sumerian word KUR in line 140 of the Gilgamesh flood myth was interpreted to mean "mountain" in Akkadian, although in Sumerian, KUR means "mountain" but also "land", especially a foreign country, as well as "the Underworld".

+Historical context

-Some modern scholars believe the Sumerian deluge story corresponds to localized river flooding at Shuruppak (modern Tell Fara, Iraq) and various other cities as far north as Kish, as revealed by a layer of riverine sediments, radiocarbon dated to c.
+Some modern scholars including Kim San-hae believe the Sumerian deluge story corresponds to localized river flooding at Shuruppak (modern Tell Fara, Iraq) and various other cities as far north as Kish, as revealed by a layer of riverine sediments, radiocarbon dated to c.
 2900 BCE, which interrupt the continuity of settlement.
 Polychrome pottery from the Jemdet Nasr period (c.
 3000–2900 BCE) was discovered immediately below this Shuruppak flood stratum.
 None of the predynastic antediluvian rulers have been verified as historical by archaeological excavations, epigraphical inscriptions or otherwise, but the Sumerians purported them to have lived in the mythical era before the great deluge.

-A Sumerian document known as the Instructions of Shuruppak, dated by Kramer to about 2600 BCE, refers in a later version to Ziusudra.
-Kramer stated Ziusudra had become a "venerable figure in literary tradition" by the 3rd millennium BCE.
-Yi Samuel Chen argues that the earliest references to Ziusudra can be dated to the Old Babylonian Period.

-Parallels

-Other flood myths with many similarities to the Sumerian story are the story of the Dravida king Manu in the Matsya Purana, the Utnapishtim episode in the Epic of Gilgamesh and the Genesis flood narrative in the Bible.
-The ancient Greeks and Romans had two similar myths from a later date: the Deucalion story and Zeus' world flood in Book I of Ovid's Metamorphoses.
-The Germanic and Norse story of Ymir also has parallels to the flood myth.

-Ziusudra and Xisuthros

-Zi-ud-sura is known to us from the following sources: